-The Sense-U Baby also monitors the ambient temperature and humidity level around baby.
+The Sense-U Baby also tracks the ambient temperature and humidity level around baby.
 This extra bit of information can be nice, and help prevent your little one from overheating or getting too cold.

 This device works by clipping onto your baby’s sleepwear.
 Its design makes it very easy to take with you if you travel.